 Pro Wrestling around the world varies according to perception and style, and wrestlers who work in multiple countries tend to adapt their style to the local brand.
 It also varies with time.
-For the USA, during television's infancy in the 1950s, wrestling matches were mostly just wrestling and if they weren't it involved mostly punching.
+In America, during television's infancy in the 1950s, wrestling matches were mostly just wrestling and if they weren't it involved mostly punching.
 In the 1980s, it began to be considered an addictive, but cheesy soap opera.
 In the 1990s, talking, entrances and promos greatly outpaced matches themselves, which also tended to have even more brawling and use of weapons than actual wrestling.
-At its lowest points worst, USA wrestling is sideshow, at times, literally for concerts and such.
+At its lowest points worst, American wrestling is treated as a sideshow, at times, literally for concerts and such.
 Big time wrestling (read: WWE and TNA) has become increasingly scripted, with emphasis on storyline and "high spots" (big stunts and signature moves).
 Terminology too, as calling a pro wrestling angle a "storyline" would be considered an insult prior to 1989.

 In the 1950s, wrestling matches were commonly won by moves that modern viewers would find incredibly boring, such as the Head Vice, the Abdominal Stretch, and the Airplane Spin.
 One wrestling gimmick on the recent MTV series Wrestling Society Xlampshaded this: Matt Classic (better known as Colt Cabana) who'd been in suspended animation for five decades and used all three of the above moves as his finishers.